Skip to main content

 Insert Descriptive Links

-1. Type or select the text you wish to display as a link.
+1. Type or select the text you want to display as a link.

 2. Navigate to the Insert tab.

 3. Select Link.
-An Insert Link pane should appear.
+The Insert Link pane should appear.

 1. Attachments have descriptive file names.